 Though that doesn’t mean to say you won’t be able to do it!
 If you’re in a pretty good physical condition, the rest is mostly mind over matter.

-Colombia’s famed coffee region has some of the best brews in South America.
+If you like a cup of java, Colombia is the country for you.
+Not only will you have some of the best coffees of your life, you get to explore how exactly it gets from berries into your mug.
 The region is large but well distributed enough to visit in a week, hopping from town to town.

 Photo: @Lauramcblonde